smartincorp/smartstats/README.md

 ##Ideas for v4.0

-After a long plan, we've decided to release the script with
+After a long plan, we've decided to release version 4.0 with

 * Full automated UCS restater/Stoper/Starter in web interface (admin process)
 * Online, live DATABASE editing tools (Admin process)
 * Account specailly for ADMIN (only person to use admin process)
-* Automatic UCS and Script updated
+* Automatic UCS and Script updater
 * CSV files editing and updating in web interface (might be introduced in 5.0)
 * Automatic patcher and uploader to our global secure server
 * And more....